 The first major problem is that most people who use this method (Lifehacker readership) will most likely block all domains except “.com” and “.us” and any other us centric domains and automatically be treating any legitimate emails from other top-level domains you block as spam.

-So, if you live in the U.S., use top-level domain blocking and subscribe to either to either the comments or daily digest of this blog by email then you won’t be receiving the information you’ve subscribed to.
+So, if you live in the U.S., use top-level domain blocking and subscribe to either to either the comments or the daily digest of this blog by email then you won’t be receiving the information you’ve subscribed to.

 You’ll be automatically blocking all email from this blog and any personal emails from me as this site is on a “.dk” (Denmark) domain.